NBSutton98/COM-Documentation/docs/index.md

 ## Messages and Notes

 !!! warning "Warning"

   Messages that can lead to potential errors will be specified with this tag.

+!!! info "Info"

+  Messages that contain helpful information will be specified with this tag.

+!!! success "Success"

+  Messages that lead to a sucessful completion of a task will be specified with this tag.